stigok/blog.stigok.com/collections/_posts/2018-02-23-reencrypt-luks-boot-partition.md

 **WARNING** Take a backup of your system before continuing.
 At the **very least**, make absolutely sure you have all the decryption keys for all devices  backed up on a separate device that you indeed do have un-encrypted access to.
 I almost lost my decryption key for my LVM device due to having a solution with a decryption file embedded into the initramfs.
 Take caution!

-> It is assumed your system is set up something like in my other post; LVM on LUKS with encrypted boot partition.
-(TODO: Add link)
+> It is assumed your system is set up something like in my other post; [LVM on LUKS with encrypted boot partition](https://blog.stigok.com/2018/05/03/lvm-in-luks-with-encrypted-boot-partition-and-suspend-to-disk.html).)

 Backup the `/boot` partition (this will include the EFI, but doesn't really matter)